Friday, August 12, 2022

 As Secretary of War Edwin Stanton said of President Abraham Lincoln when Lincoln breathed his last, so true it will be said of David McCullough: "Now He Belongs To The Ages."

-To conclude this blog entry, I want to share a passage from "The American Spirit: Who We Are and What We Stand For," which is a collection of speeches given by Mr. McCullough beginning from 1989 to 2016.
-He once said,
+I want to end with a passage from "The American Spirit: Who We Are and What We Stand For," a collection of his speeches:

 A sense of history is an antidote to self-pity and self-importance, of which there is too much in our time.
 To a large degree, history is a lesson in proportions.”